klathem/Optical-Treadmill/README.md

 2. Configure stripe direction, angle, size, speed, and colors.
 3. Configure any number of stripe patterns to play in sequence.
 4. Set a delay to display a black screen before beginning the stripe sequence to allow for animal habituation.
+5. Configure whether to loop through the sequence infinitely or end with a black screen.
-5. Save and load configuration files to store settings to be reused.
+6. Save and load configuration files to store settings to be reused.

 ### Installation
 Just download the grating.html file to a device, and open in a browser like chrome.